SAP-samples/cap-service-integration-codejam/exercises/02-explore-basic-service/README.md

 👉 Find the `srv/incidents.cds` file, and open it with the CDS Graphical Modeler.
 Like before, take a few moments to stare at the graphical representation of the service layer; here are some pointers to what you should notice:

 * this time the main namespace is `IncidentsService` and there are imported namespaces too
-* in contrast to the entities shown in the graphical display of `db/schema.cds` we now see projections
+* in contrast to the entities shown in the graphical display of `db/schema.cds` we now see projections (note the icon is different from the one that represented entities previously)
 * there isn't a one-to-one mapping of projections to all entities
 * but where there is a mapping, there's a one-to-one property correlation (i.e. all the properties at the persistence layer are available at this service layer)